arshcwb/game_isolation/README.txt

 Beware, big jump takes time, while small jump can't cross two obstacles simultaneously

-Game difficulty increases with 100,200,400 barrier, where obstacle speed increases first and slows down just in front of bear, creating an illusion.
+Game difficulty increases with 100,200,400 and 600 barrier, where obstacle speed increases first and slows down just in front of bear, creating an illusion.

+Used pygame, sys, sprite class (OOPS) and random for the game.